yuhuang-lab/yuhuang-lab.github.io/_pages/advising.md

     project can speak for your capabilities.
 I personally don't think undergrad research is more appealing to recruiters than
-    getting an industry internship in this context.  </p>
+    having an industry internship in this context.  </p>

     <li><strong>I am currenly an undergrad student in another